 The front door of our house is a little hidden & I have been trying to find ways to help it stand out.

-I asked Jason to help me build a cedar flower planter for each side of our front door and a window box to help draw your eye to the front and add some color with some more flowers.
+I asked Jason to help me build a cedar flower planter boxes for each side of our front door & a cedar window box to help draw your eye to the front & add some color with some more flowers.

 Cedar is a great choice for outdoor flower planters because its bug resistant and weathers naturally and chemical free.